Dr Vanira Trifiletti

 |Expertise:||Nanostructured materials for renewable energy applications: photovoltaic and thermoelectric devices.
 Chemical and physical synthesis of single crystals and thin films, material characterisation, device construction and testing.|

 Dr Vanira Trifiletti completed an MSc at the University of Milano - Bicocca in Materials Science, which ended studying photovoltaic devices based on organic dyes.
-Following this, she worked as a Research Fellow at the Solar Energy MIB-SOLAR Centre (University of Milano - Bicocca) for ENI S.p.A., on the project "Photosensitizers for organic dye-sensitised solar cells", until she started her PhD in Nanotechnology at Center for Biomolecular Nanotechnologies, Italian Institute of Technology, Lecce.
-Vanira focused on the evolution of the third generation photovoltaics, from dye-sensitized to perovskite solar cells, investigating the physical chemistry of both devices.
-Upon completion of her PhD, fall 2016, Dr Trifiletti moved back to the Materials Science Department of University of Milano - Bicocca, where she worked as Research fellow on the development of growth processes for inorganic solar cells based on chalcogenides and related tandem cells.
+Following this, she worked as a Research Fellow at the Solar Energy MIB-SOLAR Centre in Milan, on dye-sensitised solar cells.
+In 2013, Vanira started her PhD at the Italian Institute of Technology in Lecce.
+She focused on the evolution of the third generation photovoltaics, from dye-sensitised to perovskite solar cells, investigating the physical chemistry of both devices.
+Upon completion of her PhD, fall 2016, Dr Trifiletti moved back to the Materials Science Department of University of Milano - Bicocca, where she worked as Research Fellow on the development of growth processes for inorganic solar cells based on chalcogenides.
 In 2018, she was awarded a two-year European Commission Marie Curie Fellowship to pursue new thermoelectric materials, specifically hybrid organic-inorganic perovskites, joining Dr Fenwick's research team.
-Until February 2021, she is a Research Assistant at the School of Engineering and Materials Science, Queen Mary University of London, and her current research is focussed on investigating doping in hybrid organic-inorganic perovskites to boost their thermoelectric performance.
+Until February 2021, she is at the School of Engineering and Materials Science, Queen Mary University of London, and her current research is focussed on investigating doping in hybrid organic-inorganic perovskites to boost their thermoelectric performance.